goonstation/goonstation/.github/CODE_GUIDELINES.md

 ## round() sometimes pretends to be floor()

-According to the DM docs, using `round(A)` is actually depreciated.
-The correct way is to do `round(A,B)` where B is the nearest multiple.
+According to the DM docs, using `round(A)` with only one argument is deprecated (not approved).
+The correct way to use `round()` is to do `round(A,B)`, where B is the nearest multiple.
 For most cases, this will be `1`, although sometimes you'll need it to the nearest 10 or 5.

 What happens if you do `round(A)` then?
 Guess what?
 It *floors* the value, and is equivalent to `floor(A)`.
 It **rounds it down**.
 Thanks BYOND.